 —Francis Bacon (The Advancement Of Learning, 1605)

-During the course of my writings, it is not uncommon for the words of the Portuguese physicist João Magueijo to come to mind:
+First of all, if you still have not had enough to read, then here are some thoughts on my undergraduate years.
+Next, when I write, it is not uncommon for the words of the Portuguese physicist João Magueijo to come to mind:

 The author would like to thank those keen to act as modern-day Inquisitors for no longer playing with fire.